Crossplane supports two types of packages: Providers and Configurations. These

 broad sections: requirements related to OCI image format and requirements

-related to Crossplane package.yaml
+related to Crossplane package.yaml contents.

 OCI images are comprised of manifests, configuration, and layers.